 Note : If you don’t know how to integrate this script, let your developer do it by clicking on “Forward to your developer”.

 Kameleoon then makes sure that the script is present and that everything is in order.
 The verification process takes a few seconds.

-If Kameleoon warns you that it could not detect the script, make sure that it is present on your site, otherwise the experiments created on Kameleoon will not be launched on your site.
-If the script is present and correctly integrated, you can skip the verification step to validate the installation.
+If Kameleoon warns you that it could not detect the script, make sure that it is present on your website, otherwise the experiments created on Kameleoon will not be launched on your website.
+If the script is present and correctly integrated, then you can skip the verification step to validate the installation.

-For more information on installation tags, do not hesitate to consult the developer documentation.
+For more information on installation tags, do not hesitate to consult the developer documentation section.